 Supporting a Loved One During Marathon Training

-Loved ones, there are a few things you need to know as your significant others and loved ones start training for a marathon.
+Loved ones: there are a few things you need to know as we begin training for a marathon.

 It Takes a Ton of Time